bioinfo-chru-strasbourg/howard/docs/help.parameters.md

 > ``` json
 > {
 >    "annotations": {
+>       "CLINVAR": {
->       "clinvar_20221231": {
+>          "annotation_fields": {
->          "CLNSIG": "ClinVar_class"
+>             "CLNSIG": "ClinVar_class",
->          "CLNDN": "ClinVar_desease",
+>             "CLNDN": "ClinVar_desease"
 >          },
+>          "options": {
+>             "protocol": "clinvar_20221231",
+>             "operation": "f"
+>          }
+>       },
 >       "cosmic70": {
+>          "annotation_fields": {
 >             "INFO": null
->       },
 >          }
 >       }
+>    }
+> }
 > ```

 ### options

-List of options available with Annovar tool (see Annovar documentation).
+List of options available with Annovar tool (see Annovar documentation):

-As example, these options allows to define splicing threshold or HGVS annotation with refGene database
+- 'genebase' defines splicing threshold or HGVS annotation with refGene database, which will be used if not defined in the 'annotations' section for a specific database.

+- 'arguments' allows to define additional arguments for Annovar command line (e.g. '-hgvs').

+- 'xref' allows to define a path to a xref file for Annovar (e.g.
+  '/path/to/xref/file'), if not defined in the 'annotations' section for a specific database.

+- 'options' allows to define additional options for Annovar command line (e.g. '-other_options'), for all database annotations.

+- 'parallelize' defines parallelization mode for Annovar command line (e.g. 'parallel' to parallelize commands, 'multianno' to use multi annotation Annovar process or null by default).

 Examples:

-> HGVS Annotation with refGene (add 'refGene' to 'annotations') and a
+> Common options for HGVS Annotation with 'gx' operation (like
-> splicing threshold as 3
+> 'refGene') with a splicing threshold as 3, an additional Gene
+> annotation using external file, and a paralelization mode for Annovar
+> commands

 > ``` json
 > {
 >    "options": {
+>       "genebase": "-splicing_threshold 3 -indel_splicing_threshold 3",
+>       "arguments": "-hgvs",
->       "splicing_threshold": 3,
+>       "xref": "/path/to/xref/file",
->       "argument": "'-hgvs'"
+>       "options": "",
->       }
+>       "parallelize": "parallel"
 >    }
 > }
 > ```